 Platforms: Windows, Mac

-Last but not least, The Eldritch Zookeeper is a theme park sim presently in development by developer/publisher Cranktrain for PC and Mac.
+Last but not least, The Eldritch Zookeeper is a theme park sim currently in development by developer/publisher Cranktrain for PC and Mac.

 In it, you play as a cursed zookeeper tasked with managing a zoo filled with otherworldly bizarre monsters that have preternatural abilities.

-Your goal is to construct appropriate enclosures for each monster and keep them both fed and content to prevent unfortunate accidents throughout the park.
+Your goal is to construct suitable enclosures for each monster and keep them both fed and satisfied to prevent unfortunate accidents throughout the park.

 Along with displaying the most extraordinary creatures around, you’ll need to build amenities such as ice-cream stands, smoothie shops, bathrooms, and more to keep your visitors content.